financial-mimes/next-metrics-copy/README.md

 A library for sending metrics to Graphite, that also provides drop in instrumentation for standard parts of Next applications e.g. [Express](https://expressjs.com/).

+I'm adding more documentation, blah blah blah.

 ## Usage

 ### Getting started

-Create an instance of the Metrics object:
+Create an instance of the Metrics object::x

 ```javascript
 const metrics = require('next-metrics');